-Moving fraud cost US households more than $35 million in reported losses in 2024, according to FMCSA's National Consumer Complaint Database.
-The pattern is consistent year after year: shippers pay a small deposit, the truck arrives, the household goods get held hostage at twice the quoted price.
+Moving fraud is reported to FMCSA's National Consumer Complaint Database every year, and the pattern is consistent year after year: shippers pay a small deposit, the truck arrives, the household goods get held hostage at twice the quoted price.

 The good news is that nearly every scam follows the same playbook.
 If you can recognize the signals below, you can almost always avoid them.